 of coffee and sit a spell.
 I’ll tell you a little bit about me, my homeland,

 and about my writing.

 beautiful.
-My favorite author, James Lee Burke, writes so movingly about it.
-The ancient oak trees, Spanish moss still clinging to some of them, survive in spite of hurricanes and tornados.
-The cypress trees, knees protruding above the surface of the swamp water like humps on the backs of Brahma cattle, can still be found in a few spots.
-The azaleas and the hydrangeas bloom in a profusion of brilliant colors in the spring and summer.
-Pleasure boats and party barges wend their way among the shrimp boats, oilfield vessels and cargo barges on the bayous.
-If you listen carefully on a calm Saturday or Sunday morning, you might hear the excited whispers of a recreational fisherman who has just come upon a school of shrimp or sac au lait in the bay.
+My favorite author, James Lee Burke, writes so eloquently about it.
+The ancient oak trees, some still all decorated up with Spanish moss, survive in spite of hurricanes and tornados, and the cypress trees, their knees protruding above the surface of the swamp water like humps on the backs of Brahma cattle, can still be found in a few spots.
+In the spring and summer, the azaleas and the hydrangeas bloom in a profusion of brilliant colors.
+On the bayous, pleasure boats and party barges wend their way among the many shrimp boats, oilfield boats and cargo barges.
+If you listen carefully on the bay, you can hear the excited whispering voice of a weekend recreational fisherman who has just come upon a school of sac au lait or shrimp.

 I love the area of Theall, Louisiana, in southern Vermilion Parish.
 The little community was named for my grandfather, who was the first U.S. Postmaster of the area.
 That’s where I was born on a cold December night in 1932.
 As a youngster, I picked a little cotton, and walked through rice fields in water up to my chest pulling indigo weed growing among the rice.
 Crop duster pilots now do that work with airplanes and herbicides.